College Librarian & Managing Director, Library

 A first-generation library user, advocate and nationally recognized leader among library professionals, Mario A. Ascencio is the college librarian and managing director of the library at ArtCenter College of Design.

-During his visionary leadership as library director at the Corcoran Gallery of Art / College of Art + Design in Washington, D.C., Ascencio revolutionized library operations.
-He dedicated himself to improving the user experience with the addition of new educational technologies, social media and digital repository systems, creating new efficiencies for the Corcoran’s wide variety of patrons.
-As co-chair of the Corcoran’s Self-Study Steering Committee, he was instrumental in preparing the institution for its upcoming reaccreditation by the Middle States Commission on Higher Education and the National Association of Schools of Art and Design.
+Previously, during his visionary leadership as library director at the Corcoran Gallery of Art / Corcoran College of Art + Design in Washington, D.C., Ascencio revolutionized library operations.
+The addition of new educational technologies, social media and digital repository systems created new efficiencies that dramatically improved the user experience for the Corcoran’s wide variety of patrons.

-In 2006, he was elected president of REFORMA, the National Association to Promote Library and Information Services to Latinos and Spanish-speakers.
-In this role, he led the organization’s 40 board members, more than 800 association members, and 26 chapters throughout the U.S.
+Innovation has long been part of his portfolio.
+In 2006, he was elected president of REFORMA, the National Association to Promote Library and Information Services to Latinos and the Spanish-speaking.
+In this role, he led the organization’s 40 board members, more than 800 association members and 26 chapters throughout the U.S.

-Previously, he worked as the visual arts liaison librarian at George Mason University (GMU) in Fairfax, Virginia, and as a librarian for Latino research at the Smithsonian Libraries, National Museum of American History in Washington, D.C.
-He has also held positions at the Los Angeles County Museum of Art (LACMA), the UCLA Arts Library, the Getty Research Institute Research library, and the Thomas J. Watson Library, the central library of The Metropolitan Museum of Art in New York.
-In 2008 he served as a member of the honorary committee for the UCLA Department of Information Studies 50th Anniversary Celebration.
+Previously, he worked as the Visual Arts liaison librarian at George Mason University (GMU) in Fairfax, Virginia, and as the librarian for Latino Research at the Smithsonian Institution in Washington, D.C.
+He has held positions at the Los Angeles County Museum of Art (LACMA), the UCLA Arts Library, the Getty Research Institute Research Library and the Metropolitan Museum of Art in New York.
+In 2008, he served as a member of the honorary committee for the UCLA Department of Information Studies 50th Anniversary Celebration.